Images of Rudgwick People

 Rudgwick school staff, 1952, headmaster Mr Denton centre (1948-54), Miss Tuff 2nd right

-Rudgwick School centenery photo, at the new school in Tates Way, 1980 (should have been 1977!)
+Rudgwick School centenary photo, at the new school in Tates Way, 1980.
+The new school opened on 5 June 1972.